St. Francis Seminary

 The call to ministry can be a challenging road for many.
 For some, university costs are prohibitive.
 Some have come to the understanding of their vocation later in life and feel it may be too late.
 For others, their faith community will not offer ordination because of their gender or sexual orientation.

 Many wonderful, gifted people who have felt a call to serve Christ as Priest or Deacon have experienced the denial of their ministry and have settled for other helper roles in the church and community.
 We can help.
-If you have an earnest desire to serve the people of God, we will train and support you in your ministry.

 The Community Catholic Church of Canada offers a spiritual home to those who, like the disciples, have heard Christ's invitation to follow him.